 As always, I want to thank each & every one of you who takes time to read PGEW, try the recipes and comment here, on Facebook and on Twitter.
-These past 3 years have not only been an incredible personal journey for me, but a fantastic adventure into a community of caring, supportive people that continues to grow every day.
+These past 3 years have not only been an incredibly personal journey for me but a fantastic adventure into a community of caring, supportive people that continues to grow every day.
 Sure, I write the recipes for myself because this is what I actually eat every day; but I also do this for you guys.

-I never dreamed I would actually help people lose 30+ pounds or shed $50-$100 off their monthly grocery bills; I never thought I would save an unemployed single mother a night of grief because one of my recipes was able to feed her family for a couple of days; I didn’t know that college kids would learn how to cook because of the recipes I post, or that they’d shared my tips with their friends who were also struggling with how to eat well on a tiny budget.
+I never dreamed I would actually help people lose 30+ pounds or shed $50-$100 off their monthly grocery bills; I never thought I would save an unemployed single mother night of grief because one of my recipes was able to feed her family for a couple of days; I didn’t know that college kids would learn how to cook because of the recipes I post, or that they’d shared my tips with their friends who were also struggling with how to eat well on a tiny budget.

 In short, I had no idea Poor Girl Eats Well would turn into what it has – a resource for anyone who’s trying to change the way they eat for the better, whether that’s by cutting calories or cutting costs.
-I started out doing it for me and will continue to do so (because Lord knows I’ve become a better cook through all of this!); but I am also doing it for you.
-The more I can help people, the longer I’ll continue to do this, whether it’s in blog form, book form, world tour… well, you know what I’m getting at. :)
+I started out doing it for me and will continue to do so (because Lord knows I’ve become a better cook through all of this!), but I am also doing it for you.
+The more I can help people, the longer I’ll continue to do this, whether it’s in blog form, book form, world tour… well, you know what I’m getting at. 🙂

 Thank you, from the bottom of my heart.
 And Happy 3rd Birthday, PGEW!!!